 This portfolio by Ryan Jacobson embraces a developer-centric aesthetic, incorporating code blocks and browser window mockups to enhance its technical appeal.

 Aditya Raj's full stack portfolio takes its design up a notch by including subtle micro-animations, creating a more engaging browsing experience.
-These anmimations enhance the visuals without distracting from key information.
+These animations enhance the visuals without distracting from key information.

 Full stack portfolios demonstrate versatility.
 Check out how other developers balance frontend design and backend functionality in their portfolios.